JWadeRT/Oakland_Task/README.md

 3) Usage - How to run

-- Click the Code in the upper right
+- Click the Code button in the upper right
 - Select Download ZIP
-- Extract the folder and open it in your editor
+- Extract the folder
 - Note: this requires Python 3.8 or later
-- In the terminal install the needed package (requests) by typing - 'pip install requests' and hitting enter
+- Open the terminal and install the needed package (requests) by typing - 'pip install requests' and hitting enter
+- Check if python is installed by typing python3 -—version.
+If you see a version like Python 3.x.x its installed, if not download Python from: https://www.python.org/downloads/
+- In the terminal type 'cd' then drag the project folder that the file is in into the terminal window.
+It will auto-fill the correct path and hit enter
 - In the terminal type in a Pokemon to retreive its data using the format 'python main.py <pokemon-name>'.
 For example - 'python main.py pikachu'